MaurosMJ/curso-javacompletoExercicios/README.md

 * Methods created: ex31

 ## Credits:
 This repository is maintained by [MaurosMJ](https://github.com/MaurosMJ).
-The exercises are based on the 'Java First Steps: Programming Logic and Algorithms' course, with problems from URI Online Judge.
+The exercises are based on the 'Java COMPLETO Programação Orientada a Objetos + Projetos' course.